sebelga/gstore-node/README.md

 // Transaction
 // -----------
-// The same method can be executed from inside a transaction
+/* The same method can be executed inside a transaction
-// Important: you need to execute done() from the callback as gstore needs to execute
+ * Important!: if you have "pre" middelware set fot delete, then you must *resolve*
-// the "pre" hooks before deleting the entity
+ * the Promise before commiting the transaction
+*/

 var transaction = gstore.transaction();